H2O: Footprints in the Sand: Gameplay

 An example of what average conversation looks like in H_{2}O. Here, Takuma is talking with Otoha.

-The gameplay requires almost no interaction from the player as nearly the entire duration of the game is spent on simply reading the text that will appear on the screen; this text represents either dialogue between the various characters, or the inner thoughts of the protagonist.
+The gameplay requires almost no interaction from the protagonist as the entire duration of the game is spent on simply reading the text that will appear on the screen.
 There are three main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
-The first time the game is played, only Hayami's plot line is available.
-After finishing Hayami's plot line once, the option to choose Hinata's plot line becomes available at the decision point in the early part of the game.
-Finishing Hinata's plot line will make Otoha's plot line available.
-The player must replay the game several times to view all three plot lines in their entirety.
-In contrast to visual novel adventure games where the text appears near the bottom of the screen leaving the rest of the window open for viewing the game's visual content, the text in H_{2}O appears over the entire screen in a shaded, but otherwise transparent box.
-However, there is an option to hide the text in order to see the background without obstruction.
+When the person plays the game for the first time, only Hayami's plot line is available.
+After finishing it once, the option to choose Hinata's plot line becomes available at the decision point in the early part of the game.
+The protagonist must replay the game several times to view all three plot lines in their entirety.

 The game can be played in two modes, a Blindness Effect Mode or a Normal Effect Mode.
-The former takes into account that the protagonist is blind, and while he can imagine what the people he talks with look like, he cannot discern the color of the world around him, which renders the artwork in an almost black and white tone, additionally giving it a stylish and dream-like appearance.
+The former takes into account that the protagonist is blind.
+Although the protagonist can imagine what the people he talks with look like, he cannot discern the color of the world around him, which renders the artwork in an almost black and white tone, giving it a stylish and dream-like appearance as well.
 As gameplay progresses and the protagonist's condition gradually heals, this convention eventually fades away as the protagonist can now see with his own eyes the world around him.
-The Normal Effect Mode does not use the effect from the Blindness Effect Mode and therefore the visuals are otherwise unchanged from their originally colored state.
-The two modes can be interchanged at any moment throughout the gameplay.
+The Normal Effect Mode does not use the effect from the Blindness Effect Mode and therefore the visuals are otherwise unchanged from their originally-colored state.
+The two modes can be changed at any time throughout the gameplay.